measurestack/measure-stack/docs/getting-started/quick-start.md

 # REQUIRED: Your Google Cloud Project ID
 GCP_PROJECT_ID="your-project-id"

 # REQUIRED: Your website domain for cookies
 COOKIE_DOMAIN="yourdomain.com"

 # REQUIRED: Allowed origins (your website URLs)
 CORS_ORIGIN="https://yourdomain.com,https://www.yourdomain.com"

+# OPTIONAL: Custom domain for tracking (see Configuration guide)
+TRACKER_DOMAIN=""  # Leave empty to use Cloud Run URL
 ```

+**Note:** Without a custom domain, tracking works but cookies won't be set (cookieless mode only).
+For cookie support, set `TRACKER_DOMAIN` - see [Custom Domain Configuration](./configuration.md#custom-domain).

 All other settings can remain as defaults for now.